Skip to Content (Press Enter)

 • any other basis specified in the policy applies to limit or exclude the claim.

-If no additional information is requested, you will be notified of the determination in no later than two business days from the date the pre-service claim was received.
-Additional information regarding medical necessity and prior authorization can be found in the member contract.
+If no additional information is requested, you will be notified of the determination in no later than two (2) business days from the date the service claim was received.
+Additional information regarding medical necessity and prior authorization can be found in the member's benefit certificate.

 Dental prior authorization

 Prior authorization is a process required for specified dental procedures before they are performed.
-Typically the dental or healthcare provider will obtain this preauthorization for the insured, but it is your responsibility to ensure the preauthorization is obtained before the services are performed.
+Typically the dental or healthcare provider will obtain this preauthorization for the insured member, but it is the provider's responsibility to ensure the preauthorization is obtained before the services are performed.
 Services that are not preauthorized when required are not payable by USAble Mutual Insurance Company and will be the insured’s responsibility.

 Timeframes and required documentation for prior authorization requests

-Requests for preauthorization of benefits should be submitted within thirty (30) days of the date of the initial diagnosis or exam.
+Requests for prior authorization of healthcare services should be submitted within thirty (30) days of the date of the initial diagnosis or exam.
 The dentist or healthcare provider or the insured must submit for the Company's review, x-rays, a complete treatment plan, and in some cases, more substantiating material such as a study model.